realyze/pr-train/README.md

 - `git pr-train -p` will merge branches sequentially one into another and push
 - `git pr-train -r -p -f` will rebase branches instead of merging and then push with `--force`.
+- `git pr-train -r -o -p -f` will rebase branches onto one another then push with `--force` (See example below)
 - `git pr-train -h` to print usage information

 ### Automatically create GitHub PRs from chained branches